veonik/squircy2/README.md

 ##### the scriptable IRC bot

-squIRCy2 is written in Go and supports Javascript, Lua, and a small dialect of Lisp.
+squIRCy2 is written in Go and supports Javascript, Lua, a dialect of Lisp, and the Anko scripting language.

 It sports a web management interface for writing scripts and bot management, as well as dynamic script reloading at runtime.

-> This program exposes scripting languages to IRC.
-Take care to set the Owner nickname and hostname settings properly.

 Installation